Andrew Jackson — Facts, Information and History on the Life of the 7th U.S. President

 Marriage and Family

 At one frontier fort, he met Rachel Donelson Robards, a woman in a troubled marriage.
 After hearing that her husband had been granted permission to divorce her, Jackson went to her in Natchez, where her mother had sent her, and may have married her there although there is no record of the marriage.
 When they returned to Nashville in 1791, they discovered the divorce had not occurred.
 In 1792, Rachel’s husband sued for divorce on grounds of bigamy—Jackson and Rachel would not officially marry until 1794.
-Although they did not have children of their own, they took in several children, including two of Rachel’s nephews, naming one Andrew Jackson, Jr., in 1808.
+Although they did not have children of their own, they took in several children, including two of Rachel’s nephews, naming one Andrew Jackson Jr., in 1808.

 Andrew Jackson’s Early Political Career

 Throughout the 1790s, Jackson helped lay the foundation for the State of Tennessee, becoming Attorney General district around Nashville in 1791.
-He served as a delegate to the Tennessee Constitutional Convention and in 1796 travelled to Philadelphia to lobby Congress for statehood.
+He served as a delegate to the Tennessee Constitutional Convention and in 1796 traveled to Philadelphia to lobby Congress for statehood.
 He became Tennessee’s first member of the U.S. House of Representatives, serving from 1796 to 1797, and was selected to be its U.S. Senator, serving 1797–1798.

 Due to financial difficulty, Jackson resigned his seat and returned to Nashville, becoming a circuit court judge in 1799 and, at the same time, running a law practice.
 He also had several business ventures, including general stores and a whiskey distillery at his plantation northeast of the city, which was worked by about 15 slaves.
 Jackson took many buying trips to stock his stores, traveling to major cities like New Orleans, New York, Baltimore, and Philadelphia.
 In 1802, Jackson was elected a major general by the Tennessee militia.